 * Valley of the Sun United Way is not a tax advisor.
 As with any financial recommendation, contact a qualified tax professional for advice on your specific tax situation.

 Valley of the Sun United Way takes opportunities to recognize loyal donors through our Loyal Contributors Program.
-This program identifies, thanks, and communicates with long-time donors who have positively impacted the lives of so many people through their support.
+This program identifies, thanks and communicates with long-time donors who have positively impacted the lives of so many people through their support.
 If you’ve been giving for five years or more, we want to recognize your commitment.
-Please visit vsuw.org/loyal to receive loyal contributor communications from Valley of the Sun United Way.
+Please visit www.vsuw.org/loyal to receive loyal contributor communications from Valley of the Sun United Way.
 If you do not wish to be contacted, please let us know and we will remove you from the contact list of loyal donors.

 Planned Giving, also referred to as Legacy Society, allows donors to include Valley of the Sun United Way in their estate plan.
 It’s a memorable and unique arrangement that allows the donor to create a legacy that will benefit individuals and families.
 An endowment at United Way assures a long-term vision for Maricopa County.

 The Legacy Society furthers United Way’s mission by encouraging estate gifts that provide perpetual support of health and human services.
 The Legacy Society is for those who have made arrangements for a bequest or planned gift to Valley of the Sun United Way.
-While the annual United Way campaign significantly impacts immediate needs, estate gifts can provide continuous support and flexibility to meet emerging needs of our community well into the future.
-For additional details, contact Lisa Groves at 602-631-4806 or via email at firstname.lastname@example.org.
+While the annual United Way campaign significantly impacts immediate needs, estate gifts can provide continuous support and flexibility to meet the emerging needs of our community well into the future.
+To learn more about Planned Giving and including Valley of the Sun United Way in your estate plan, please contact Lisa Groves at 602-631-4806 or via email at firstname.lastname@example.org.